cTurtle98/Lifealgorithmic/source/cis-191/welcome.md

   * How do I copy files from my Windows or Mac computer to my Linux VM?
   * How do you get help for a command?

 If you feel confident with **two thirds** of those at least you're probably ready for CIS-191.
-If you think you're a little shaky on those, come talk to me.
+If you think you're not sure, come talk to me.